 Last week the company announced it would be sending Dragon spacecraft early in 2018 to understand the overall architecture of Mars.
 The spacecraft will be carried away by Falcon Heavy rockets which the company is currently working on.
-These are the first orbital launch vehicles capable of lifting large payloads to be entirely designed in 21st century.
+These are the first orbital launch vehicles capable of lifting large payloads to be entirely designed in the 21st century.

 “SpaceX offers open and fixed pricing for its Falcon 9 and Falcon Heavy launch services.
 Modest discounts are available, for contractually committed, multi-launch purchases.
 SpaceX can also offer crew transportation services to commercial customers seeking to transport astronauts to alternate LEO destinations.”

 As the company claims Falcon 9 rocket has the ability to transport twice as much weight into lower earth orbit as was originally listed.
 Also, Falcon Heavy will be able to carry the payload even larger than it said before.
 Falcon 9 can launch more than 50,000 pounds to Lower Earth orbit instead of 29,000 pounds.
-It can also carry payload weighing up-to 8,860 pounds to Mars.
+It can also carry a payload weighing up-to 8,860 pounds to Mars.

-SpaceX also detailed the pricing of Falcon rockets for carrying a single payload that to be placed on the orbit of earth or even on the Mars.
+SpaceX also detailed the pricing of Falcon rockets for carrying a single payload that to be placed on the orbit of the earth or even on the Mars.